 PABLO PICASSO (1881-1973) AND MARC CHAGALL (1887-1985)

 Picasso and Chagall, former friends turned opponents and two of the best-known Contemporary artists, spanned multiple artistic traditions.
 The works of Picasso range from Cubist nude portraits to Neoclassical and Surrealist paintings, and frequently depict real life in abstract forms.
 Chagall drew upon a variety of movements including Surrealism, Cubism, and Expressionism for his works, many of which focus on scenes from Eastern Europe.
-The two painters are frequently featured together at exhibitions, perhaps more often than Dali and Miro are, and the works of Picasso and Chagall often fetch 7- and even 8-figure sums at auction.
+The two painters are frequently featured together at exhibitions, perhaps even more so than Dali and Miro, and the works of Picasso and Chagall often fetch 7- and even 8-figure sums at auction.

 Overall, Q1 and Q2 give very similar results for this comparison (Tables 20 and 21).
 Anchoring is strong and significant in this comparison between Picasso and Chagall.
 It is also associated with the presence of significant control terms this time, which suggests that even after controlling for substitution, anchoring is still very much at play.
 Also, the coefficients are large: if the price of the substitute is 10% higher than the hedonic value of the current good, we should expect to see a 15% increase in the current good’s price due to anchoring (if we use Q1; 25% increase if we use Q2).
 In the Q2 case, the intercept is also much stronger and highly significant, compared to that of Q1.
 We are also explaining a huge amount of variation in the data: the R2 values are extremely low.
-This indicates that for Picasso and Chagall, other influences are probably at work, and that our two measures of substitution, although significant and generally a step in the right direction, could be improved.
+This indicates that for Picasso and Chagall, prices for their artwork are probably affected by other influences, and that our two measures of substitution, although significant and generally a step in the right direction, could be improved.
 Time effects are fairly small, and do not seem to affect price much if at all.

-While anchoring effects were less conclusive for Miro and Dali, for Picasso and Chagall we see highly significant evidence of strong anchoring cross-effects.
+While anchoring effects were less conclusive for Miro and Dali than they are for Picasso and Chagall, we do see here highly significant evidence of strong anchoring cross-effects.
 Thus, we should expect prices for one artist’s works to noticeably impact those for the other’s pieces.

 SUBSTITUTION EXPERIMENT #3: